-All subjects who are randomized and take at least one dose of each double-blind study medications will be included in the Safety Analysis Set.
+All subjects who took at least one dose of study medications will be included in the safety analysis set.
 Safety analyses will be based on the medications that were taken first.
-The Safety Analysis Set is the primary analysis set for safety evaluation.
+The safety analysis set is the primary analysis set for safety evaluation.